Sparta-9/Prediction-of-mobile-price/README.md

  # machine Learning

- there is a simple machine learning program where i did use the Pandas and Numpy.
+ there is a simple machine learning program where i used the following python packages :-

+ 1. pandas
+ 2. numpay
+ 3. matplotlib
+ 4. scikit-learn

 9 line of code.